AbdullahMohammadKhan/Interactive_Portfolio_Project/README.md

 Also this repositorie started out like a project for learning Github.
 Please don't misunderstood it for showing my skill.
 ***

-Nahid Hasan
+## About me

+**Nahid Hasan**

-B.Sc. in Mechanical Engineer (2014 - 2019)
+**B.Sc. in Mechanical Engineer (2014 - 2019)**

-Rajshahi University of Engineering & Technology (RUET)
+**Rajshahi University of Engineering & Technology (RUET)**

 ***Programmer, Graphics Designer, Game Developer, Tech Enthusiast***

 > ***If you need creative solutions through technology, then my skills can***
 > ***help you reach your goal.***

->
+At present, I am purchasing my B.Sc. on Mechanical Engineer as a 4<sup>th</sup> year student.
+Though I am a student of Mechanical Engineer, my passion was always on computer technology.
+Since 2012, I have been trying hard to develop myself as a tech developer.
+As a result, I've learned and developed various interest over fields like AI (Machine Learning, Autonomous Technology), Virtual Reality (VR, AR, XR etc), 2D & 3D game, Graphics Designing, Internet of things(IOT) etc. I hope to combine these skills in solving various problems of our times through technology.

 ## My Journey